Slugburn/QuickServicePub/readme.md

 QuickServicePub WILL NOT:

-* Publish a service project for the first time
+* Install a new service on the server
 * Pull projects from source
 * Build projects
 * Overwrite configuration files in the \configs directory